Degrees of Freedom for Radiating Systems: Introduction

 The relationship between the NDoF and the electrical size of an object have been explored for at least half-a-century investigating resolution in imaging systems~\cite{DiFrancia1955} and antenna systems~\cite{DiFrancia1956}.
-Small electrical sizes exhibit few DoF while large sizes display numerous DoF and hence \eg potentially higher directivity and narrow beamwidth.
-Analytically solvable cases such as spherical regions with radius $a$ offer a simple estimate of $2(ka)^2$ DoFs~\cite{Bucci+Isernia1997} based on the first $L\approx ka$ spherical modes for wavenumber $k=2\pi/\lambda$ and wavelength $\lambda$.
-The number of propagating waves in hollow rectangular waveguides~\cite{Hill1994} are also solvable with asymptotically $2\pi A/\lambda^2$ DoFs for a cross sectional area $A$.
-These results are traced back to Weyl more than a century ago, who studied the eigenvalue distribution of the Laplace operator~\cite{Weyl1911,Arendt+etal2009}.
-Alternative estimates based on Nyquist ($\lambda/2$) sampling resulting in $8A/\lambda^2$ DoFs have also been extensively used~\cite{Bucci+Isernia1997,Bucci+etal1998,Migliore2006a,Migliore2008}.
+Small electrical sizes exhibit few DoF while large sizes display numerous DoF and hence, \eg potentially higher directivity and narrow beamwidth.
+Analytically solvable cases such as spherical regions with radius $a$ offer a simple estimate of $2(ka)^2$ DoFs~\cite{Bucci+Isernia1997} based on the first $L\approx ka$ spherical modes for wavenumber $k=2\pi/\lambda$, wavelength $\lambda$, and two polarization DoFs.
+The number of propagating waves in hollow rectangular waveguides~\cite{Hill1994} are also solvable with asymptotically $2\pi A/\lambda^2$ DoFs for a cross-sectional area $A$.
+These results are traced back to Weyl more than a century ago, who studied the eigenvalue distribution of the Laplace and Helmholtz operators~\cite{Weyl1911,Arendt+etal2009}.
+Alternative estimates based on Nyquist ($\lambda/2$) sampling resulting in $8A/\lambda^2$ DoFs have also been extensively used~\cite{Bucci+Isernia1997,Bucci+etal1998,Migliore2006a,Migliore2008,Franceschetti2017}.
 Moreover, communication systems have recently been investigated for different configurations~\cite{Pizzo+etal2022,Hu+etal2018}, with $2\pi A/\lambda^2$ DoFs for planar apertures.

-In this paper, Weyl's law~\cite{Weyl1911,Arendt+etal2009} and its connection to NDoF are first discussed.
-Weyl's law show that the NDoF for arbitrary shaped bodies scaled with the surface area measured in squared wavelength in the same manner as for spherical regions.
-These NDoF can be interpreted as a communication system between the body and the region outside the body.
-For antenna systems it is more common to consider radiating systems, where the antenna radiates to the far-field.
-Here, it is shown that these radiating NDoF approaches the shadow area of the region measured in squared wavelengths.
-This NDoF is also two times the number of significant characteristic modes~\cite{Gustafsson+Lundgren2024}.
-The result is also identical the NDoF from Weyl's law for the special case of convex shapes but differ for general shapes.
+In this paper, Weyl's law~\cite{Weyl1911,Arendt+etal2009} and its connection to the NDoF are first explored.
+Beyond its mathematical significance in spectral theory, Weyl's law is also fundamental in explaining the NDoF in thermal radiation~\cite{Arendt+etal2009}.
+However, its relevance to the NDoF in antenna and communication systems has been largely overlooked.
+Weyl's law demonstrates that the NDoF for arbitrarily shaped bodies scale with the surface area, measured in squared wavelengths.
+These NDoF can be interpreted as the DoF in a communication system between the body and the surrounding region.
+Weyl's law provides a unified framework that extends previous results on the asymptotic NDoF of canonical shapes, such as spheres~\cite{Bucci+Isernia1997} and planar rectangles~\cite{Pizzo+etal2022,Hu+etal2018}, to arbitrarily shaped regions.